WHO IS THIS WORKSHOP FOR?

 While many services have been established to support female survivors of family violence, the needs of male survivors and female perpetrators of violence remain largely unmet.
 No direct support services, one shelter, and very little understanding of the situation for male survivors.
 The course is for men and women and provides information and strategies for working with men affected by violence and presents models for assessment and working with male survivors.
 This is the only training of its type in Australia and New Zealand.

 ABOUT THE PRESENTER

-Resources sent to you including a copy of the Men’s Healthy Ageing Guide and Men’s health and wellbeing: an a – z guide.
+$130 for each training workshop, which is delivered online.
+Resources sent to you include copies of the Men’s Healthy Ageing Guide and Men’s health and wellbeing: an a – z guide.

 To register please email Greg at [email protected]